Jaewoo97/KDTF/README.md

-# Multi-modal Knowledge Distillation-based Human Trajectory Forecasting
+# KDTP

-The code will be uploaded shortly.
+The code for "Multi-modal Knowledge Distillation-based Human Trajectory Forecasting, CVPR 2025" will be uploaded shortly.